Gardasil HPV Vaccine Description

 Gardasil HPV Vaccine News

 September 17, 2021 - Original Research: Trends in Human Papillomavirus Vaccine Safety Concerns and Adverse Event Reporting in the United States, was published by the JAMA Network.
-In the US, safety concern has been identified as a primary barrier to initiating the human papillomavirus (HPV) vaccine.
-It is unclear if the public's sentiment concerning HPV vaccine safety aligns with postmarketing vaccine safety surveillance data.
-Conclusions and Relevance In this descriptive cross-sectional study, a rise in citing safety concerns were observed among parents with HPV vaccine hesitancy, contrary to the nonserious and serious AE reporting trends.
+Safety concern has been identified as a primary barrier to initiating the human papillomavirus (HPV) vaccine in the US.
+However, it is unclear if the public's sentiment concerning HPV vaccine safety aligns with postmarketing vaccine safety surveillance data.
+Conclusions and Relevance In this descriptive cross-sectional study, a rise in citing safety concerns were observed among parents with HPV vaccine hesitancy, contrary to the severe and nonserious AE reporting trends.
 These findings suggest an urgent need to combat the rising sentiment of safety concerns among caregivers to increase HPV vaccine confidence.

 August 31, 2021 - Fierce Pharma reported Merck's HPV vaccine Gardasil 9, which saw an 11% annual price hike, according to the Bernstein analysts.
-Gardasil 9, along with its sister shot Gardasil, was hit particularly hard during the pandemic as patients delayed doctors visits and prioritized COVID-19 jabs.
+Gardasil 9 and its sister shot Gardasil were hit particularly hard during the pandemic as patients delayed doctor visits and prioritized COVID-19 jabs.
 However, those vaccines have started their comeback as sales jumped 88% during the second quarter to $1.23 billion.